 Only ID scanners supplied by Group Security Solutions (trading as PatronScan) are authorised for use in Kings Cross.
-ID scanners operating in the Kings Cross precinct must be in use between 9.00pm and the relevant lockout times that apply on the night, either 1.30am, or 2.00am if extended live entertainment trading times are in operation.
+ID scanners operating in the Kings Cross precinct must be in use from 10pm until lockout on Friday and Saturday nights, and on any public holiday night or night before a public holiday.

 They must also be: